Spatial memory: Sleep

-Sleep has been found to benefit spatial memory, by enhancing hippocampal-dependent memory consolidation.
+Sleep has been found to benefit spatial memory, by enhancing hippocampal-dependent memory consolidation, elevating different pathways which are responsible for synaptic strength, control plasticity-related gene transcription and protein translation (Dominique Piber, 2021).
 Hippocampal areas activated in route-learning are reactivated during subsequent sleep (NREM sleep in particular).
-It was demonstrated in a particular study that the actual extent of reactivation during sleep correlated with the improvement in route retrieval and therefore memory performance the following day.
+One study demonstrated that the actual extent of reactivation during sleep correlated with the improvement in route retrieval and therefore memory performance the following day.
 The study established the idea that sleep enhances the systems-level process of consolidation that consequently enhances/improves behavioral performance.
 A period of wakefulness has no effect on stabilizing memory traces, in comparison to a period of sleep.
-Sleep after the first post-training night, i.e. on the second night, does not benefit spatial memory consolidation further.
+Sleep after the first post-training night, i.e., on the second night, does not benefit spatial memory consolidation further.
 Therefore, sleeping in the first post-training night e.g. after learning a route, is most important.

-Sleep deprivation and sleep has also been a researched association.
-Sleep deprivation hinders memory performance improvement due to an active disruption of spatial memory consolidation.
-As a result, spatial memory is enhanced by a period of sleep.
+Further, it has been illustrated that early and late nocturnal sleep have different effects on spatial memory.
+N3 of the NREM sleep, also referred to as slow wave sleep (SWS), is supposed to have a salient role for the sleep-dependent creation of spatial memory in humans.
+Particularly in the study conducted by Plihal and Born (1999), the performance on mental rotation tasks was higher among participants who had early sleep intervals (23.00–02.00 am) after learning the task compared to the ones who had late sleep intervals (03.00–06.00 am).
+These results suggest that early sleep, which is rich in SWS, has certain benefits for the formation of spatial memory.
+When researchers examined whether early sleep would have such an impact on word stem priming task (verbal task), the results were the opposite.
+This was not surprising for researchers as priming tasks mostly rely on procedural memory, and thus, it benefits more late retention sleep (dominated by REM sleep) rather than early.